raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step10.md

 ## Making the robot move

 Now you are going to test whether your buggy can move forward, backward, left and right using the Python program you created for testing the motors.
-First though, find a suitable surface for the buggy to move on and then power up the Pi and motor controller.

 ### Finding a suitable surface